waiting-for-dev/web_pipe/docs/plugging_operations/composing_operations.md

 an operation in itself (as it also takes a connection struct and returns a connection struct).

-This can be leveraged to plug a whole `web_pipe` application as an operation to another application.
-Doing so, you are plugging an operation which is the composition of all operations for given application.
+We can leverage that to plug a whole `web_pipe` application as an operation to another application.
+By doing so, you are plugging an operation which is the composition of all operations for a given application.

 ```ruby
 class HtmlApp